prashishphunyal/prashishphunyal.github.io/posts/frag/blockchain-reflection.md

 ---
-title: Reflections on Web3 Development
+title: Obsession with blockchains and some reflections
-date: 2023-09-22
+date: February 8, 2025
 category: frag
-slug: web3-reflections
+slug: blockchain-reflection
 ---

 # Reflections on Web3 Development